liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. nodes is a comma delimited list of node numbers or A-B ranges or all
 1. I normally exercise Monday through Friday, in order to get it in before work, I wake up at the crack of dawn and head to the gym, and while I'm running on the treadmil, I'm able to clear my mind
 1. how often do you exercise
-1. I can eat a lot of food without ganing any weight
 1. we're just spending time together
 1. the foundation of this ability lies in years of dedicated practice and hard work
 1. kill time